acchapm1/vagrant-slurm/README.md

 file without modifications.
 This results in a cluster configuration using only 1 vCPU and 1 GB RAM per node (totaling 4 threads/cores and 4 GB RAM), allowing basic operation on modest hardware.

+When using this minimal setup with 1 vCPU, you'll need to update the `slurm.conf` file.
+Apply the following change to the default `slurm.conf`:

+	sed -i 's/CPUs=2/CPUs=1/g' slurm.conf

 ### Slurm Settings Overrides
 - `SLURM_NODES`